zeldpol/zeldpol/README.md

 <div id="profile-views" align="center">
   <img src="https://komarev.com/ghpvc/?username=zeldpol&style=flat-square&color=blue" alt=""/>
 </div>

+I help:
+* Systems to be predictable and understandable;
+* Developers enjoy the code, not the communication with the business;
+* QA understand the correct behavior of the system;
+* Designers to be aware of system constraints.

+### Welcome to the club, buddy!
+Here are my pet projects, learning cool stuff, trying to imagine myself as a developer.

 <!--
 **zeldpol/zeldpol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.